 Bringing a Computer to Eastern

 Your personal laptop or desktop is a valuable tool to be used during your time here at Eastern.
 We want you to use technology to the fullest!
-Your professors will use Blackboard and EU email to communicate with you, and you will be able to research, write, and produce documents and projects for class.
+Your professors will use Brightspace and EU email to communicate with you, and you will be able to research, write, and produce documents and projects for class.
 You can form valuable collaborative and social relationships here at Eastern while in your residence hall room, or in Warner Library, or in the dining commons.
 We also provide several computer labs and residence lounge computer areas across campus to provide the entire community the opportunity to connect online.

 Considering a computer purchase?
 Please keep these points in mind: